claudsan/droidparts.org/first_steps/getting_started.rst

 ===============

 Adding DroidParts to your own app is easy.

-First, clone the sources from ``https://github.com/yanchenko/droidparts.git``.
+#.
+Clone the sources from ``https://github.com/yanchenko/droidparts.git``.
 The suggested branch is ``master`` as it contains the latest release.
-After cloning, import the existing Eclipse projects.
+#.
+Import the existing Eclipse projects.
+#.
+ActionBarSherlock is required at compile time.
+To avoid this, use droidparts.jar.
+(TODO)
+#.
+Add dependencies to your project.
+#.
+Configure ``AdnroidManifest.xml``
+#.
+Subclass Application.
+#.
+Subclass AbstractDependencyProvider.
+#.
+Proguard

 AndroidManifest.xml Options
 ---------------------------